Residential Burglary Law & Defense

-In order for the district attorney to prove that the defendant is guilty of residential burglary under PC 459 or 460, the prosecutor must prove that the defendant:
+In order for the district attorney to prove that the defendant is guilty of first degree residential burglary under PC 459/460(a), the district attorney must prove that the defendant:

 - Entered a home, or a room within a home, and

 - When the defendant entered the home he or she intended to commit a felony or theft inside